joshpc/StyledFontGAN/README.md

 - [DC-GAN](https://arxiv.org/abs/1511.06434) - Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks; Alec Radford, Luke Metz, Soumith Chintala, in arXiv, 2016
 - [WGAN-GP](https://arxiv.org/abs/1704.00028) - Improved Training of Wasserstein GANs; Ishaan Gulrajani, Faruk Ahmed, Martin Arjovsky, Vincent Dumoulin, Aaron Courville, in arXiv, 2017

+- Some pieces of code, specifically the `Flatten` and `Unflatten` methods were pulled from the [CS231N course](https://cs231n.github.io/) samples.

 This project was made possible by this research and the contributions made by the above authors.
 Thank you.

 ## Architecture